 We specialise in commercial law

 Deakin Law School is one of just a few in Australia with a broad commercial focus and an excellent reputation in this area.
-This focus means you can study a range of subjects, from human rights to Chinese commercial law.
+This focus means you can study a range of subjects, from intellectual property to Chinese commercial law.

 Make a difference to the world of commercial law by taking on a higher degree by research.
 We’ll help you develop research skills so you can grapple with and enhance your ideas and theories.